We are Simon Fairbairn and Erin McNeaney, a digital nomad couple who sold everything to travel the world indefinitely.

 The Journey So Far

 We left the UK on 1st March 2010 with just a carry-on sized backpack each and a one-way ticket to Rio.
-We spent the first year in South America and since then have visited parts of Central and North America, Asia, Europe, and the Middle East.
-You can see exactly where we’ve been on our Map and Destinations pages.
+We spent the first year in South America and since then have visited parts of Central and North America, Asia, Europe, Africa and the Middle East.
+You can see exactly where we’ve been on our Destinations page.

 How We Fund Our Travels